ibliskavka/bliskavka-com/source/_posts/achieved-250lb-bench-press-goal.md

   - 10/3/23 - 242.5 @ ~176lb
   - 10/26/23 - 250 @ ~179lb

-- I tried to maintain a lean physique which slowed down gains
+- I tried to maintain a lean physique which slowed down my gains
 - I have been doing 100+ pushups every day since last August.
 I think has kept me near my peak performance, so I hit PRs more often.
   - Previously my PRs were 3-6 months apart because I would slack off for a bit after each milestone
-- Its super important to keep a log and a consistent routine
+- It's super important to keep a log and a consistent routine
-- It's less important to work near your max weight when not working towards a PR.
+- It's less important to work near your maximum weight when not working towards a PR.
   - Instead do 5 sets at 5 reps at 80% of max.
-Increase reps or weight slowly over a couple weeks.
+Increase reps or weight slowly over a couple of weeks.